SSFoxrr/WorkoutTracker/README.md

 ## File Structure

 - `WorkoutStorage.txt`: This file is created in the same directory as the script to store workout data.
-It's formatted as: